verrazzano/docs/content/en/docs/customize/opensearch.md

 {{< /clipboard >}}
 With this example, new indices that match the `verrazzano-application-myapp*` index pattern will store `age` and `ip_address` fields as integer and ip instead of text.
 Also, long data fields will be stored as integer.
 For more information, see [Mappings and field types](https://opensearch.org/docs/latest/field-types/index/) in the OpenSearch documentation.

-#### Handling pre-existing indices for your applications

-##### Rollover old indices
+### Configure pre-existing indices after overriding default index template
-If you already have pre-existing indices for your app created by Verrazzano based on the default index template then you might need to rollover the data stream so that OpenSearch starts indexing data based on the newer template that you created.
+If you already have indices for your app created by OpenSearch based on the default index template then you might need to follow the below steps so that the new index template can take effect.

+#### Rollover old indices
+The mappings for existing indices cannot be changed.
+So you need to rollover the data stream for your application so that a new index is created.
+OpenSearch will then start indexing data based on the newer template that you created.

 To rollover the index:

 {{< clipboard >}}
 ```yaml